Lammas or Lughnasadh breathwork and ritual playlist, and journal prompts

 Hello friends.
 I have been curating and sharing playlists around the Celtic Pagan Wheel of the Year for some time now.
 Each time the wheel turns I update my post and playlist from the previous year.
 This is always a really interesting exercise in observing my own repeating themes and cycles.
 For an overview of The Wheel of the Year you can check out this post.

 Lammas, or Lughnasadh marks the first harvest, as summer fruits and vegetables festivals are ripe and ready to be picked.
-Lammas means ‘loaf mass’ and our ancestors would have broken bread together to celebrate the fruits of their labour as they harvested the first of their crops.
+Lammas means ‘loaf mass’ and it’s likely that our ancestors would have broken bread together to celebrate the fruits of their labour as they harvested the first of their crops.

-This is bitter-sweet, just like the celebration of Summer Solstice, because we know that every season is ephemeral.
+For me, Lammas is is bitter-sweet, just like the celebration of Summer Solstice, because we know that every season is ephemeral.
+This feels especially true this year as summer barely got going before the first oranges and browns of autumn started to creep in.
 The wheel of the year is turning.
 How can we connect with the light of summer and acknowledge the approaching darkness of Autumn and Winter?
 How can we sit with our own light and darkness, accepting that both are equally a part of us?

 You can use this Lammas,or Lughnasadh playlist to reflect and journal, as part of meditation practice, as a background for a movement-based practice, or as a tool to accompany breathwork.
 You can find some guidance about how to practice breathwork here.